MurphKnight/MurphKnight/README.md

-- 👋 Hi, I’m @MurphKnight or Megan M. I am a Computer Science student in the University of Central Florida!
+- 👋 Hi, I’m @MurphKnight or Megan M. I am a Computer Science student at the University of Central Florida!
-- 👀 I’m currently working on ...
-Electronic Arts Software Engineering Virtual Experience Program
+- 👀 Aside from being a full-time student, I’m currently enrolled in ... the Electronic Arts Software Engineering Virtual Experience Program
 - 🌱 I’m currently learning ...
 Unreal Engine